unionenseniorersjuhall/unionenseniorersjuhall-website/README.md

 To access the admin panel you need to have a Netlify account and belong to unionenseniorersjuhall's website project.

 # Deployment
-Linked to Netlify without continuous integration. `$ npm run build` will build the static html pages based on the .md files produced by netlify-cms.
+`$ npm run build`

+Will bundle everything into a dist folder.